(Last Updated April 28, 2023)

 You may always choose not to provide personally identifiable information, but if you so choose, certain parts of the Service may not be available to you.
 If you have registered an account with us, you will have agreed to provide your personally identifiable information in order to access the Service.
 This consent provides us with the legal basis we require under applicable law to process your data.
 You maintain the right to withdraw such consent at any time.
 If you do not agree to our use of your personal data in line with this Policy, please do not use our Service.

-b.
-Sensitive Personal Data: Subject to the following paragraph, we ask that you not send us, and you not disclose, any sensitive personal data (e.g., social security numbers, information related to racial or ethnic origin, political opinions, religion or other beliefs, health, biometrics or genetic characteristics, criminal background or trade union membership) on or through the Service or otherwise to us.
+We do not collect sensitive personal data and we ask that you not send us, and you not disclose, any sensitive personal data (e.g., social security numbers, information related to racial or ethnic origin, political opinions, religion or other beliefs, health, biometrics or genetic characteristics, criminal background or trade union membership) on or through the Service or otherwise to us.

 If you send or disclose any sensitive personal data to us when you submit content to the Service, you consent to our processing and use of such sensitive personal data in accordance with this Policy.
 If you do not consent to our processing and use of such sensitive personal data, you must not submit such content to us.

 d.
 Cookies, Pixels and Local Storage: We may collect information using “cookies”, which are small data files stored on the hard drive of your computer or mobile device by a website.
 We may use both session cookies (which expire once you close your web browser) and persistent cookies (which stay on your computer or mobile device until you delete them) to provide you with a more personal and interactive experience when using the Service.